ss42/cs190-ps2/README.md

 My St. Mary's Home Page: http://physics.stmarys-ca.edu/lecturers/brianrhill/index.html.

+Due date slipped due to mistakes in my test cases.
+REBASE NEW TEST CASES INTO YOUR FORK.

-Due: By the beginning of class, Tuesday, February 23rd, 2016.
+New due date: Before the beginning of class, Thursday, February 25th, 2016.

 ## Reading that is Related to this Week's Lectures or this Problem Set